landshark666/passwordmaker-je/README.md

   * The interface is very similar to the Firefox plugin.
   * Command-line support (limited at the moment).

-Please see the [Usage] page for information on how to use the program.
+Please see the [Usage Page](https://github.com/landshark666/passwordmaker-je/wiki/Usage) for information on how to use the program.